rintnetwork/front-end/src/content/contributing/adding-products/index.md

 - ethereum.org/wallets
 - ethereum.org/dapps
-- ethereum.org/get-eth
+- ethereum.org/get-rnt

 **Please only suggest new additions on these pages.**

 Although we welcome new additions, we chose the current wallets and dapps based on an experience we're trying to create for our users.
 These are based on some of our design principles:

-- _Inspirational_: anything on ethereum.org should offer something new to users
+- _Inspirational_: anything on ethereum.org should offer somrnting new to users
 - _A good story_: what's listed should provide an "aha" moment
 - _Credible_: everything should be legitimate businesses/projects to minimise risk to users